The Hackett Group Announces Strategic Acquisition of Leading Gen AI Development Firm LeewayHertz

 3. Shortlist

 After looking at the work profiles, shortlist the companies you wish to contact.
-In this step, make a list of the companies you find desirable, figure out the specific EHRs-related service you want to get from them, and write down their contact information.
+In this step, make a list of the desirable companies, figure out the specific EHR-related service you want to get from them and write down their contact information.

 4. Communicate